Loopring/protocols/DESIGN.md

     return numAccounts++;
 }
 ```
+> Question (Daniel): inside the code above, why `depositBlock[blockIdx/10].hash = numAcounts;`, why not the previous depositBlock's hash or `depositBlock[blockIdx/10].hash = depositBlock[blockIdx/10 -1].hash;`?

 We also need to store the deposit information onchain so users can withdraw these balances in withdrawal mode when they are not yet added in the Accounts merkle tree.

-Some blocks afterwards we force the operator to include the new accounts in a proof.
+Some blocks afterwards we could force the operator to include the new accounts if necessary in a proof.

 ```
 // EVM: